 Frequently Asked Questions about rental car insurance.

-Choosing coverage can be confusing, especially if a rental company offers you several options.
+Nonetheless, choosing coverage can be confusing, especially if a rental company offers you several options.

 When you’re trying to figure out if it's necessary to buy rental car insurance, closely review the coverage you already have through your auto and home insurance policies.
 You might already be covered.